terraform-aws-modules/terraform-aws-alb/README.md

 Report issues/questions/feature requests on in the [Issues](https://github.com/terraform-aws-modules/terraform-aws-alb/issues) section.

 Pull requests are welcome!
-Ideally create a feature branch and issue for every individual change you make.
+Ideally create a feature branch and issue for every individual change made.
 These are the steps:

 1. Fork the repo to a personal space or org.
 2. Create your feature branch from master (`git checkout -b my-new-feature`).